 Getting threat intelligence right

-Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far... feeds provide valuable information to help identify incidents quickly, but only if they are part of an intelligence-driven security programme.
+Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat. feeds provide valuable information to help identify incidents quickly, but only if they are part of an intelligence-driven security programme.

 When shoppers went about their usual routine at two malls in the heart of Singapore on 20 May, they were greeted with an unexpected message that popped up on the stores’ digital directories.